knightmoves-curriculum/advanced-c-sharp/001-first-api/README.md

 Let's take a look at the folders and files generated for us:

-- Controllers/: This folder contains controller classes that handle incoming HTTP requests and send responses back to the client.
-By default, you'll find a file named WeatherForecastController.cs here, which we can modify to create our own API endpoints.

-- Program.cs: This file contains the entry point for our application.
-It sets up the web server and configures the application.

-- Startup.cs: This file is used to configure services and the app's request handling pipeline.
-It defines how the application behaves and interacts with incoming requests.
+- /obj: This folder contains intermediate files generated during the build process.
+- /Properties: This folder contains project-specific settings and properties.

-- appsettings.json: This file is used to store configuration settings.
-You can define database connection strings and other app-specific settings here.
+- appsettings.json: This is the main configuration file for the application.
+It can store various settings in JSON format, such as database connection strings, logging configurations, and any other application-specific settings.

-- WeatherForecast.cs: This is a model class that represents the data structure for weather forecast data.
-It includes properties like Date, TemperatureC, Summary, and TemperatureF.

-- MyFirstApi.csproj: This is the project file that contains information about the project, including dependencies and build options.
+- MyFirstApi.csproj: This is the project file for your web API application.
+It contains metadata about the project, such as the project’s name, target framework, dependencies, and build settings.
+It is essential for the .NET build system.
+- Program.cs: This is the main entry point for your application.
+It contains the Main method, which is where the application starts running.
+In a typical ASP.NET Core application, this file also configures the web host, sets up services, and configures the application pipeline.

 Now let's cd, or change directoreis, into the `MyFirstApi` directory and run `dotnet run`